Graduate Employees Together – University of Pennsylvania: 2004 NLRB National Board Decision

 At the start of the fall semester of 2004 the National Labor Relations Board announced a complete reversal of its 2000 decision in the case of NYU in a 3-2 decision regarding graduate employees at Brown University.
 The Republican controlled board stated in their decision that "there is a significant risk, even a strong likelihood, that the collective-bargaining process will be detrimental to the educational process."
 The dissenting opinion stated that "Today's decision is woefully out of touch with contemporary academic reality", and further that "It disregards the plain language of" Section 2(3) of the National Labor Relations Act, which "defines employees so broadly that graduate students who perform services for, and under the control of, their universities are easily covered".
 With the new board's decision a regional board of the NLRB ruled that the decision also applied in Penn's case.
 As a result, the votes cast in the 2004 election will never be counted and unfair labor practice charges were also dropped, as graduate employees at private Universities are no longer protected employees under the National Labor Relations Act.

-GET-UP 2.0 (Today)
+GET-UP 2.0

 History

 In the fall of 2015, graduate students from the University of Pennsylvania decided to start another unionization campaign, ten years after initial unionization efforts.
 In the spring of 2016, they ratified a constitution and formalized their presence.
 According to the organization’s website, the effort named itself GET-UP as a tribute to the first unionization effort (GET-UP 1.0).
 GET-UP members voted once again to affiliate with the AFT in the fall of 2016.